 Aalto University, School of Arts, Design and Architecture (ARTS) in association with the University of Helsinki (Prof. Henry Bacon) is happy to invite you to the SCSMI2017 conference in Helsinki (June 11–14).
 Call for Papers SCSMI2017 now open.
-Deadline December 4, 2016, SCSMI2017 in Helsinki: Helsinki is easy to reach by air from anywhere in […]September 1st, 2016 - Call for Papers SCSMI2017 HELSINKI
+Deadline December 4, 2016, SCSMI is an interdisciplinary organization made up of scholars interested in cognitive, philosophical, […]September 1st, 2016 - Call for Papers SCSMI2017 HELSINKI

 SCSMI2017 HELSINKI Call for Papers SCSMI Conference June 11-14, 2017 Aalto University School of Arts, Design and Architecture Helsinki, Finland SCSMI2017@aalto.fi The Society for Cognitive Studies of the Moving Image (SCSMI) invites proposals for presentations at its annual conference to be held June 11th – 14th, 2017 at Aalto University, Helsinki, Finland.
 SCSMI is an […]June 14th, 2016 - To the Memory of Mika Lumi Tuomola 1971-2016